How To Turn An Owner-Run Business Into A Management-Run Business

 Once you’ve downloaded the outbound owner's brain and created a roadmap, the next step is to start adding depth to the Organizational Chart.
 A company with 15 employees will have a flat organizational structure.
 That means it will have a single owner-operator with 15 people reporting directly to them.

-“So when you think of a business and you think about how many people they should manage, typically that ratio is about seven to 10 people per manager,” says Hayden.
+“So when you think of a business, and you think about how many people they should manage, typically that ratio is about seven to 10 people per manager,” says Hayden.
 “When you think of a company with 50 people, technically a potentially efficient organizational structure for that would be seven managers, each managing seven people and with one sort of owner at the top.”

 In the home services sector, it’s common to find companies with 50 employees with 25 to 30 percent EBITDA margins.
-It’s also common to find companies with the same margins and 15 employees.
+It’s common to find companies with the same margins and 15 employees.
 Where it becomes problematic, according to Hayden, is the spot in between.

 When you begin building out the organizational structure, look at who is wearing multiple hats and what those specific hats have in common.
 Is there something psychologically similar about those roles?

 “It’s much more typical for a GM to double as a sales manager,” says Hayden.
 “It’s much more manageable.
-Or it's much more manageable for someone who's working in marketing to double as a sales manager.”
+Or it's much more manageable for someone working in marketing to double as a sales manager.”

 Growing Capacity Vs Hiring Capacity